SAMMISolutions/docs/doc_posts/_commands-variables/variable-introduction.md

 ### boolean

 A value that is either `false` or `true`.
 In SAMMI, booleans are actually just numbers `0` (false) or `1` (true).
 Keep this in mind when working with them!\
-A variable containing a number value will be cyan in the variable viewer.\
+A variable containing a boolean value will be cyan in the variable viewer.\
 Can be typed as-is in an expression.\
 Examples: `true`, `false`